IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 ----

-## List any cross-origin resource sharing configuration for a bucket
+## List any cross-origin resource-sharing configuration for a bucket

-A `GET` issued to a bucket with the proper parameters retrieves information about cross-origin resource sharing (CORS) configuration for a bucket.
-This operation does not make use of operation specific headers, additional query parameters, or payload elements.
+A `GET` that is issued to a bucket with the proper parameters retrieves information about cross-origin resource-sharing (CORS) configuration for a bucket.
+This operation doesn't use operation-specific headers, extra query parameters, or payload elements.

 **Syntax**